adamwlev/adamwlev.github.io/about.md

 permalink: /about/
 ---

-I am currently a student at the Metis Data Science Bootcamp.
+Hello!
+I am a data hacker who loves statistics!
+I studied Mathematics and Economics at USC and recently completed the Metis Data Science Bootcamp in NYC.
+Feel free to get in touch.

-### More Information

-I studied Mathematics and Economics at USC.
-I will be posting about projects that I will be doing.

 ### Contact me